 Transformation of the Royal Hospital Kilmainham

-A permanent heritage exhibition is on view all year round during Museum opening hours: Tuesday to Saturday 10.00am - 5.30pm (except Wednesdays from 10.30am), Sunday and Bank Holidays 12noon - 5.30pm, Closed on Mondays.
-Please Note: This exhibiton is currently unavailable due to the refurbishment work on the main building.
+A permanent heritage display on the history of the Royal Hospital Kilmainham will be available in the coming months and will be on view all year round during Museum opening hours: Tuesday to Saturday 10.00am - 5.30pm (except Wednesdays from 10.30am), Sunday and Bank Holidays 12noon - 5.30pm, Closed on Mondays.
+Please check back to see when this display is opening.

 For more information please contact the information desk tel: +353-1-612 9960 or email: firstname.lastname@example.org